- Real Estate

 For all REALTOR® members of NAR, the Quadrennial Ethics training is required.

 NAR has mandated that every member shall complete the minimum ethics training requirement, the first time ending December 31, 2004, and again at least once every 4 years thereafter.
 CAR has made available a 4-hour Mandatory NAR Ethics course so that members may comply with this requirement.
 VanEd also offers additional Ethics courses that you can select from.
 NAR has stated that members who do not complete this requirement will be suspended.
 The current cycle of Ethics Quadrennial requirements is going on now.

 The NAR 4-hour mandatory Ethics course is available online and does come with 4 hours of CE credit.
 You may also complete the 6-Hour Ethics and Professional Practices CE course or any of our other approved Ethics courses to fulfill this requirement.
 Some local boards establish separate requirements, such as procuring cause coursework, so be sure to check with your board to understand which course you need to take.

-Licensed brokers must satisfy the continuing education requirement before applying to renew an active license, to activate an inactive license or to reinstate an expired license to active status.
+Licensed brokers must satisfy the Colorado continuing education requirement before applying to renew an active license, to activate an inactive license or to reinstate an expired license to active status.